Dean of Behavioral and Social Sciences - 2021 to present

 Community College Association - Board of Directors (2011 to 2018)

-Elected official on the Board for CCA, the higher education affiliate of the California Teacher's Association, serving over 40 chapters, with over 10,000 members, across California on matters related to benefits and working conditions.
+Board member for CCA, the higher education affiliate of the California Teacher's Association, serving over 40 chapters, with over 10,000 members, across California on matters related to benefits and working conditions.
 Participated on the Real Student Success Task Force Committee, the Emergency Response Task Force, the Budget Committee, and the Conference Committee.
 Coordinator of the California Leadership Academy, which offers advanced training for members seeking to move into state-level offices.

 ASCCC - Accreditation and Assessment Committee (2013 to 2014)